our story

 We draw upon our experience and passion for the fiber arts to provide immersive cultural experiences while serving as ambassadors to the local communities with a focus on the textile arts.

-our staff
+our team

 Why does Rowan Tree Travel & Fibercraft use the expression Fiber Ambassador instead of the more traditional title of Tour Guide?
 In short, Fiber Ambassador describes what we do more accurately.
 A guide is expected to know all the answers about everything related to your destination.
 Our trip leaders don't have that kind of knowledge.
 What they DO have is experience with and love for the place you're visiting plus experience in domestic and/or international travel.
 Our trip leaders' chief responsibility is to facilitate your enjoyable, stress-free experiences in the culture, history, craft tradition and contemporary artisanship at your destination.
 Anytime you travel with us, expect a Rowan Tree Travel & Fibercraft Fiber Ambassador (or two) to meet, greet, shepherd you about, troubleshoot on your behalf, provide insight based on their own experiences of the destination and share in the camaraderie of every trip.